transcom/mymove-docs/docs/api/testing/how-to-test-the-prime-api.md

 * [MilMove](http://milmovelocal:4000/)
 * [Office](http://officelocal:4000/)

-After the page loads in for either url, on the top right, you should be able to see a link for "Local Sign-In".
+After the page loads in for either URL, on the top right, you should be able to see a link for "Local Sign-In".
 This will show a list of users you can log in as.
 On the MilMove side, this will allow you to test as a service member at different stages within a move.
 Within the Office app, these different users represent different office user roles.

 ## Testing Locally